Image

 Mission Hospital

 Mission Hospital is our primary inpatient training site.
-It is an 800-bed community and regional referral center, which includes Mission Children’s Hospital.
-It is the only hospital in the HCA Healthcare graduate medical educations (GME) system which, as a whole, supports the most residency and fellowship positions in the country.
+It is an 800-bed community and regional referral center which serves 18 counties and includes Mission Children’s Hospital.
+Mission HCA is a great educational partner; it is part of the HCA Healthcare graduate medical educations (GME) system which, as a whole, supports the most residency and fellowship positions in the country.

 University of North Carolina School of Medicine